Sir-Jude/Job-achiever-Master/README.md

 - copy the 16 character app password in the yellow box
 **IMPORTANT**: This is the **one and only time** you will be able to see this, so copy and paste it in a separate and safe location.

 ## 4. Import the necessary libraries
 - **SMTP**
-  This is a class of the module smtplib (Simple Mail Transfer Protocol LIBrary) and takes care of sending the email
+  A class of the module smtplib (Simple Mail Transfer Protocol LIBrary) and takes care of sending the email.
+- **MIMEMultipart**
+  A subclass of MIMEBase, this is an intermediate base class for MIME messages that are not multipart.
+The primary purpose of this class is to prevent the use of the attach() method, which only makes sense for multipart messages.
+- **MIMEApplication**
+  A subclass of MIMENonMultipart, this class is used to represent MIME message objects of major type application.
+The _data  argument contains the bytes for the raw application data while the optional _subtype specifies the MIME subtype.
 - **MIMEText**
-- **MIMEMultipart**
-- **MIMEBase**
+  A subclass of MIMENonMultipart, the MIMEText class is used to create **MIME** (**M**ultipurpose **I**nternet **M**ail **E**xtension) objects of major type text.
 - **encoders**

-## 5. Set up a port and a server
+## 5. Set to up the server and the port
 - Write an assignment statement for the:
   - SMTP server
     (we are using tho one for gmail, but it is possible to use anyone else)
   - port
     (**587** is the the standard secure mail submission port.)

-## 6. Log into the email account and fill the receiver and subject field
+## 6. Set up the credentials to log into the email account
-- Input the credentials:
-  - Write an assignment statement for the sender's email
+- write an assignment statement for the sender's email
 - use a "with" statement and the "open" function in "r" (read) mode to access the file where the app password is stored.

-  - use the open ".read()" method assign it to a variable which will contain the password.
-- write an assignment statement for:
-  - the receiver's email
+## 7. Set up all the other email details
-(it is possible to send the email to multiple people at the same time including all the address in a [list])
+- list of receivers
 - subject

-## 7. Write the email
-- Create a new file txt containing the body of the email
+- open and read the file containing the boby of the email

+## 8. Attach the document(s)
-- use a "with" statement and the "open" function in "r" (read) mode to access the file
+- Open and read the file in binary form
-- use the open ".read()" method assign it to a variable which will contain the body of the letter.

-## 8.
+-